rohith-naidu/using_SQL_for_employee_database/README.md

   And the salary details of that employee will be recorded in salaries table with from_date and to_date. write a query to obtain salary details along with title in that term of an employee.
 6. Create a Stored Procedure for retrieving information about a particular employee based on emp_no

 To answer these questions, the project uses Mysql commands such as SELECT, JOIN, GROUP BY, ORDER BY, and WHERE.
-The project also uses aggregate functions such as COUNT, AVG, MAX along with window functions like ROW_NUMBER().
-At some situations, subquery, self joins and Common Table Expressions(CTE) were used.
+The project also uses aggregate functions such as COUNT, AVG, SUM, MAX and MIN as well as window functions like ROW_NUMBER(), LAG().
+At some situations CASE statement, subquery, self joins and Common Table Expressions(CTE) were used.
 The project shows the results of each query in a tabular format, and provides explanations and insights based on the data.